-As an educator, I am also committed to my own growth.
-Apart from attending didactic and pedagogy workshops, I also create anonymous online surveys to elicit detailed student feedback on my teaching around mid-semester.
+I am also committed to my own growth as an educator, beyond simply attending teaching workshops.
 As a scholar whose research focuses on theories of cross-cultural communication and the empowerment of immigrant, asylum seeker, and refugee characters in recent narratives of migration from Quebec and Germany, I am also keenly aware of the ways that power, misunderstanding, and exclusion have often shaped the curriculum in French and German Studies departments in North America.
-At St. Francis Xavier University, I would thus be especially interested in selecting course materials that confront exclusionary narratives about Quebec and (French-)Canadian culture and history.
+I would thus be especially interested in selecting course materials for St. Francis Xavier that confront exclusionary narratives about Quebec and (French-)Canadian culture and history.
 The issue of empowering the voices of the marginalized could be reflected through offering a course on Canadian French-language indigenous literature and culture from the perspective of “resistance” to the European colonization of the Americas.
 This would draw on works and artifacts that directly address the vigor of current indigenous resistance movements in Canada, or, for example, highlight indigenous warriors’ most important victories against invading European troops.
-I would also be interested in developing a translation course for advanced students of French tied with community engagement, by collaborating with a non-profit organization in Nova Scotia that offers legal services to asylum seekers from French-speaking countries in Canada; this would allow students to engage in supervised translation work with the organization’s legal department.
-As a woman who identifies as a member of the LGBTQ+ community, I would also be eager to develop other forms of collaborative courses for your students with organizations that support refugee or immigrant members of this community, such as the “Rainbow Refugee Association of Nova Scotia”.
+I would also like to develop a translation course for advanced students of French tied to community engagement, collaborating with a Nova Scotia non-profit legal services organization for asylum seekers.
+This would allow students to engage in supervised translation work with the organization’s legal department.
+As a woman who identifies as a member of the LGBTQ+ community, I would also be eager to develop other forms of collaborative courses for your students with organizations that support refugee or immigrant members of this community, such as the Rainbow Refugee Association of Nova Scotia.